Ben Mitchell

 Data Protection, Information and Media Law

-Ben often appears for the Information Commissioner (ICO) including in matters relating to:
+Ben often appears for the courts and tribunals for businesses, individuals and the Information Commissioner’s Office (ICO) in matters relating to:

-Ben also often acts for companies, employers and other data controllers defending damages claims relating to data breaches and data subject rights, such as subject access requests.
-He regularly advises on tactical steps to minimise the costs and inconvenience to businesses and organisations caused by these claims.
+• Claims against data controllers for data breaches or subject access requests.
+Ben also regularly advises on tactical steps to minimise the costs and inconvenience to businesses and organisations caused by these claims.

 Public Procurement and State Aid